 During 2003, we amended a joint development agreement containing multiple elements with one of our customers including development services and product shipments.
 Accordingly, we separated the deliverables into units of accounting and allocated arrangement consideration to these deliverables in accordance with the provisions of Emerging Issues Task Force, or EITF, Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
 In accordance with EITF Issue No. 00-21, \$6.2 million in cash payments received in 2003 was deferred and was being recognized as revenue when products were shipped or as development services were performed.
 During 2004, we recognized approximately \$5.7 million of this deferred revenue and the remaining \$531,000 was recognized during the first quarter of 2005.
-We do not expect development services revenue to represent a significant percentage of total revenue in the foreseeable future.

 Allowance for Doubtful Accounts Receivable.
-We provide an allowance for our accounts receivable for estimated losses that may result from our customers' inability to pay.
+We provide an allowance for our accounts receivable for estimated losses that may result from our inability to collect from our customers.
 We determine the amount of the allowance by analyzing known uncollectible accounts, aged receivables, economic conditions, historical losses, and changes in customer payment cycles and our customers' credit-worthiness.
 Amounts later determined and specifically identified to be uncollectible are charged or written off against this allowance.
 To minimize the likelihood of uncollectibility, we review our customers' credit-worthiness periodically based on credit scores generated by independent credit reporting services, our experience with our customers and the economic condition of our customers' industries.
 Material differences may result in the amount and timing of expense for any period if we were to make different judgments or utilize different estimates.
 If the financial condition of our customers deteriorates resulting in an impairment of their ability to make payments, additional allowances may be required.
 We have not experienced significant variances in the past between our estimated and actual allowance for doubtful accounts and anticipate that we will be able to continue to make reasonable estimates in the future.

-Provision for Excess and Obsolete Inventory.
+Write down of Excess and Obsolete Inventory.
 Inventories are stated at the lower of cost (first-in, first-out method) or market.
 We review the components of our inventory and our inventory purchase commitments on a regular basis for excess and obsolete inventory based on estimated future usage and sales.
 Write-downs in inventory value depend on various items, including factors related to customer demand as discussed under "Revenue" above, economic and competitive conditions, technological advances or new product introductions by us or our customers that vary from our current expectations.
-Whenever inventory is written down a new cost basis is established and the inventory is not subsequently written up if market conditions improve.
+Whenever inventory is written down, a new cost basis is established and the inventory is not subsequently written up if market conditions improve.

-We believe that, when made, the estimates we use in calculating the inventory provision are reasonable and properly reflect the risk of excess and obsolete inventory.
+We believe that, when made, the estimates we use in calculating the inventory write-downs are reasonable and properly reflect the risk of excess and obsolete inventory.
 If customer demand for our inventory is substantially less than our estimates, inventory write-downs may be required, which could have a material adverse effect on our consolidated financial statements.

 Warranty Costs.
 We accrue warranty costs based on estimates of future warranty related repairs or rework of products.
-Our warranty policy generally provides one-year or two-year coverage for products following the date of purchase.
+Our warranty policy generally provides one-year to three-year coverage for products following the date of purchase.
 Our policy is to accrue the estimated cost of warranty coverage at the time the sale is recorded.
 In estimating our future warranty obligations we consider various relevant factors, including the historical frequency of claims and the cost to replace or repair products under warranty.
-We have not experienced significant variances in the past between our estimated and actual warranty costs and have not experienced significant warranty expenses to date.
+We have not experienced significant variances in the past between our estimated and actual warranty.
 Future warranty expenses could be materially different, depending on the quality of our product design and manufacturing.